fmariv/pharaoh/README.md

 First of all, there are some environment variables that need to be established in the ```.env``` file, which are the following:

 ```
-DOCKER_MOUNT       # local folder where the docker container is mounted
 MIN_ZOOM           # min zoom to generate
 MAX_ZOOM           # max zoom to generate
 INPUT_FILE         # name of the input raster file